scalameta/metals/docs/codeactions/code-actions.md

 ## Organize Imports

-Provided that you have enabled the warn unused option for imports of the scala compiler; this code action can tidy up your imports and remove the ununsed ones.
+Provided that you have enabled the warn unused option for imports of the scala compiler; this code action can tidy up your imports and remove the unused ones.
 Please note that, in some editors, it is not available under the light bulb, so you would need to access it in other ways.

 ![Organise Imports](./gifs/OrganizeImports.gif)